Comparing Dual Action Weight Loss: MariTide vs. Mounjaro

 2. Works for both diabetes and weight loss.
 Useful since the two conditions often overlap.

-3. FDA-approved with a well-characterised safety profile.
+3. Approved for type 2 diabetes with a better-characterised safety profile.

 Mounjaro is already reshaping diabetes care and is on track to become the standard in medical weight loss.